 11. Make your own rules

-Probably the best advice in planning a wedding with a small budget is you can make your own rules; I mean, regardless of the budget, you can always make your own rules.
+The best advice in planning a wedding with a small budget is that you can make your own rules; I mean, regardless of the budget, you can always make your own rules.
 Don’t feel bad about making decisions that you think are not the “popular” or “typical” thing to do.
 All the power to you and have fun planning your wedding!

 12. Consider pre-arranged / a la carte

 Consider purchasing things with little to no customization.
-There are a lot of pre-arranged and a la carte wedding flowers that will be a more affordable and budget friendly option.
+There are many pre-arranged and a la carte wedding flowers that will be a more affordable and budget-friendly option.